mtmosier/wiringPi/README.md

 wiringPi
 ========

-A fork of the excellent wiringPi library by Gordon (http://wiringpi.com/)
+A fork of the excellent wiringPi library by Gordon Henderson (http://wiringpi.com/)

 Changes